 - Unresolved conflict

 - When things don’t go according to plan

 Everyone has a niggling voice that can make us question our resilience.
 Here delegates identify their undermining voice and look at how to combat it

 The Resilience Tool Kit

-Delegates will be offered processes to support development of their own or others’ resilience.
-They will be encouraged to identify specific behaviours relating to each factor that contribute to the growth or decline of their own resilience.
+Delegates will be offered processes to support the development of their own or others’ resilience.
+They will be encouraged to identify specific behaviours relating to each factor that contributes to the growth or decline of their own resilience.